How can you limit your exposure to COVID-19 when travelling, staying at hotel or shopping over the holidays?

 - Choose outdoor shops if possible as you will enjoy greater ventilation and limit your risk of exposure to COVID-19.

-- When grabbing a bite to eat while out shopping, ensure you adhere to general preventive measures (mask wearing and physical distancing).
+- If you are grabbing a bite to eat while out shopping (although it is best to avoid this as much as possible), ensure you adhere to general preventive measures (mask wearing and physical distancing).
 Try to eat outdoors or sit near windows at well-ventilated restaurants.

 You have a powerful protective device in your hand - are you using it?